esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 > i.
 Get an interactive cluster node to start running programs.
 Use the shortcut that we created in .bashrc file for getting into interactive flux session.***

-How do you know if you are in interactive session?: you should see "username@glXXXX" in your command prompt where XXXX refers to
+How do you know if you are in interactive session?: you should see "username@glXXXX" in your command prompt where XXXX refers to the cluster node number.

 ```
 islurm